 (If you have a potted rose read my article, how to revive a dying potted rose as there are some problems that can occur specific to roses in pot).

-- A dying rose bush is usually as a result of water stress or poor drainage.
-Roses need well draining, porous soil to survive.
-If the soil is slow draining then the roots cannot function properly, resulting in root rot and rose die back.
+- A dying rose bush is usually a result of water stress or poor drainage.
+Roses need well-draining, porous soil to survive.
+If the soil is slowly draining then the roots cannot function properly, resulting in root rot and rose dieback.

 - To revive a dying rose bush, replant a rose in well-draining soil that has been amended with lots of compost to provide the optimal soil structure to avoid drought and prevent root rot.
 Provide the rose bush with shelter from excessive wind and use a rose fertilizer to address any nutrient deficiencies.